How ecu coding with advanced OBD2 scanner?

-Today, we embark on a journey into the realm of car scanner diagnostic, unveiling the mysteries of how they can assist you in deciphering the secrets held within your car's Engine Control Unit (ECU).
+Today, we embark on a journey into the realm of car scanner diagnostic, unveiling the mysteries of how they can assist you in deciphering the secrets held within your car's ECU.

 OBD2 Scanners